 What we do with your samples

-Once your samples arrive at NGI, we start by performing a reception control step in which we make sure the sample meets our requirements.
+Once your samples arrive at NGI, we start by performing a reception control step where we measure the concentration, volume, and the DV200 of your samples.

 If the samples fail this quality control step, we will contact you to discuss possible options.